 Zero waste living.
-The term brings with it all kinds of connotation – disbelief and even fear for some people, intrigue and admiration for others (and we’ll throw in indifferent for good measure).
-Whatever your perception, author and influencer Bea Johnson strives daily to shatter misconceptions about just what exactly zero waste living is.
+The term brings with it all kinds of connotations – disbelief and even fear for some people, intrigue, admiration, or indifference for others.
+Whatever your perception, author and influencer Bea Johnson strives daily to shatter misconceptions about just what exactly zero-waste living is.

-For those not familiar, Johnson is a speaker, blogger, consultant and author of Zero Waste Home – The Ultimate Guide to Simplifying Your Life by Reducing Your Waste.
+For those not familiar, Johnson is a speaker, blogger, consultant, and author of Zero Waste Home: The Ultimate Guide to Simplifying Your Life by Reducing Your Waste.
 The book has been so well received that it has been published in five different languages to date.
-Part chronical-of-the-journey, part how-to-guide, Ed Begley, Jr. describes the book as
+Part chronicle of her journey, part how-to guide, Ed Begley, Jr. describes the book as

 “Bea Johnson’s book has allowed me to get even closer to Zero Waste than I was before I picked it up.
 Read it today.
 It will transform the way you view waste.”